details and demos here

 SO, the Instrument:

-to use wrapped 64 bit Kontakt 5 as the instrument uses 3GB of RAM per instance.
+-You NEED to use wrapped 64 bit Kontakt 5 as the instrument uses 3GB of RAM per instance.

 -You have incredible control over the cello without being a cellist, including total control over vibrato.
 However this comes at a price of extreme complexity.
 Right out of the box it pretty much sounds awful even with just improvising using mod wheel until you develop the sensitivity to realize your velocity will trigger one of 7 different sustains.

 -Plug it into an existing MIDI file and you're back to awful again until you figure out the maze of CC#'s and keyswitches to be negotiated.
 After 2 hours I had the first phrase of my cello solo presentable.
 The lessons learned will not be forgotten but the learning curve is VERY steep.

 I usually have an example to play, but this is going to take awhile.

 Great VST but not for the impatient or faint-hearted.